 With SB-S, aircraft health and performance data is beamed to the ground in real time, which improves predictive maintenance and can make on-the-ground turnarounds faster.
 SB-S enables aircraft positional surveillance via ADS-C, and can support a higher frequency of positional reporting.
 This is particularly important over the ocean – to make sure that aircraft can always be tracked when out of radio range.

 Only Inmarsat can prioritise broadband data to the cockpit, providing segregation between regulated safety services and cabin communications.
 This data segregation creates a virtual “fortress door,” ensuring the highest levels of information security.
 While offering a robust level of encryption and security, it also means that the demand for passenger or other data will not affect the safety-critical cockpit data.

 In the near future, ICAO will launch the Global Aeronautical Distress and Safety System (GADSS), a flight-tracking mandate for all new aircraft to help prevent the loss if aircraft in distress.
-Working closely with International Civil Aviation Organization (ICAO), Inmarsat’s SwiftBroadband-Safety will help airlines lay the foundation for GADSS, as on-board equipment can identify an abnormality in flight, triggering one-minute position reporting and allowing Flight Data Recorder information to stream off the aircraft in real time, called “Black Box in the Cloud”.
+Working closely with International Civil Aviation Organization (ICAO), Inmarsat’s SB-S helps airlines lay the foundation for GADSS, as on-board equipment can identify an abnormality in flight, triggering one-minute position reporting and allowing Flight Data Recorder information to stream off the aircraft in real time, called “Black Box in the Cloud”.
 The result: authorities will have a drastically reduced search and rescue radius, as well as the critical information leading up to an event.

 DAYS HRS MIN SEC